Section 230: United Kingdom

 The laws of libel and defamation will treat a disseminator of information as having "published" material posted by a user, and the onus will then be on a defendant to prove that it did not know the publication was defamatory and was not negligent in failing to know: Goldsmith v Sperrings Ltd (1977) 2 All ER 566; Vizetelly v Mudie's Select Library Ltd (1900) 2 QB 170; Emmens v Pottle & Ors (1885) 16 QBD 354.

 In an action against a website operator, on a statement posted on the website, it is a defence to show that it was not the operator who posted the statement on the website.
 The defence is defeated if it was not possible for the claimant to identify the person who posted the statement, or the claimant gave the operator a notice of complaint and the operator failed to respond in accordance with regulations.

-If it goes away

-The twenty-six words in Section 230 of the Communications Decency Act, which was created in 1996, give immunity to online media platforms from liability for content posted by users on the feed.
-According to PBS NewsHour, it states that "no provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider.”
-The history goes back as far as the 1950s, when a case that hit the desk of the Supreme Court regarding books being held responsible for "obscenity."
-After the ruling, a "chilling effect" was made, which "held someone liable for someone else's content".
-These were claims from Jeff Kosseff, the author of “The Twenty-Six Words That Created the Internet,” a book about Section 230.
-While it may feel like a small sentence, this sentence holds the power to stop companies from getting sued for millions of dollars off of content posted about them, whether the claim is legit or not.
-Both Democratic and Republican lawmakers have criticized the provision, arguing that major social media companies like Facebook and Twitter have misused these protections.
-If it goes away, changes in Section 230 could lead to social media platforms being more cautious about censoring content, as shown by Craigslist eliminating its personals section, which abandoned moderation entirely.
-This could potentially lead to services being dominated by extremist material.
-These outcomes could have global implications, as other nations are already increasing their regulation of online speech.